marcusdavidalo/framextract/README.md

 4. Click “Extract Frames” to start the frame extraction process.

 The application will create a new folder in the output folder for each video, and save the extracted frames as `.jpg` files in this folder.

+## License

+This project uses the MIT License.
+See the LICENSE file for details.